yukiokun057/vue-article-test/README.md

 ⏲ Designed for a 6 hours.

 👨‍🔧What can enhance:
 • Add loading indicators in places where emulates work with a server
 • Change work of 'comment adding' feature.
 Should use promises in the code and add comment-object into the store.
-Then change property 'isConfirmed' to true and play it out with styles.
+Then change property 'isConfirmed' to true and play it out with styles

 ## Project setup
 ```